 Art in the park

-Artists are chosen through a rigorous selection process designed to encourage a balance of artistic mediums and experience.
+Artists are chosen through a selection process designed to encourage a balance of artistic mediums and experience.
 Participants work to create unique pieces of art that reflect their vision of the park.
 The finished artwork is then shared with the public at various venues in the province and on-line.

-By creating work from their experiences in the park, artists reveal meanings and relationships that complement the scientific and educational perspectives presented by park staff.
-Through artists' participation, Parks Canada hopes to expand the way the park is seen by local residents, staff, visitors and audiences beyond park boundaries.
+By creating work from their experiences in the park, artists can foster a sense of connection to this special place.
+Through artists' participation, Parks Canada hopes to expand the way the park is seen by visitors and audiences beyond park boundaries.